NCRTC offers Namo Bharat trains, stations and premises for events, film shoots

 At present, only the 17km priority section is operational in Ghaziabad after it was inaugurated by Prime Minister Narendra Modi on October 20, 2023.

-The trains run for the second 25km stretch from Duhai in Ghaziabad to Meerut (south) is presently on.
+The trails run for the second 25km stretch from Duhai in Ghaziabad to Meerut (south) is presently on.

 “The bookings can also be considered during night hours.
 The architectural design of RRTS stations and trains makes them exceptional choice for film shootings and even for OTT platforms,” the spokesperson added.